2016-spring-csuf-benblazak-cpsc-121/assignment-02/readme.md

 ### Week 3

+#### If you were able to finish
-Rewrite the project from scratch, referencing your solution (or mine, if you weren't able to finish) as little as possible (but as much as you need to).
+Rewrite the project from scratch, referencing your solution (or mine, if you wish) as little as possible (but as much as you need to).

+#### If you were not able to finish
+Reference my solution (or another student's) and complete the first version of your own.
+Please do your very best to understand everything that's going on.

 ## Requests